Social-Innovation-Lab/Innovation-exhibition-quiz/replit.md

   - **Weighted percentage:** Percentage calculation based on weighted score (weighted_score / 10.0 * 100)
   - **Winner detection:** Updated to use weighted_score >= 7.0 (70% of max weighted marks)
   - **Prize tiers:** All tier calculations now use weighted_percent instead of regular percent
-  - **Kiosk mode:** Removed back buttons from credential forms to prevent accidental navigation
-  - **Loading overlay:** Added smooth loading screen during credential submission to hide backend transitions
-  - **Swipe indicators:** Added visible red circular arrows on screen edges for left/right navigation
-- **2025-11-17:** Added visible swipe indicators for quiz navigation (merged into latest):
+- **2025-11-17:** Added visible swipe indicators for quiz navigation:
   - **Visual indicators:** Animated red circular buttons with left/right arrows appear on the screen edges
   - **Smart visibility:** Left arrow shows when not on first question, right arrow shows when not on last question
   - **Interactive:** Users can tap the indicators or swipe to navigate between questions